 Green Card for a Broadcaster

-Aliens (and their spouses and children) who are coming to work in the United States as a broadcaster for United States Agency for Global Media (USAGM), or for a grantee of the USAGM, may apply for a Green Card (permanent residence).
+Noncitizens (and their spouses and children) who are coming to work in the United States as a broadcaster for United States Agency for Global Media (USAGM), or for a grantee of the USAGM, may apply for a Green Card (permanent residence).
 The term “broadcaster” may include a reporter, writer, translator, editor, producer, announcer, news broadcast host, news analysis, editorial and other broadcasting features, or a news analysis specialist.
-The term broadcaster does not include aliens performing purely technical or support services or working in the entertainment field.
+The term broadcaster does not include noncitizens performing purely technical or support services or working in the entertainment field.

 There is an annual limit of 100 visas per year in this category.
 Spouses and children are not counted towards this limit.

 You may be eligible to obtain a Green Card as a broadcaster with the USAGM if:

 - You have an approved Form I-360, Petition for Amerasian, Widow(er), and Special Immigrant, that was filed on your behalf by the USAGM or a USAGM grantee;

 - You are admissible to the United States; and

 - An immigrant visa is immediately available to you.

 If You Live Outside the United States